In Real Life

 In fiction, though, things tend to be different.
-It's not uncommon, especially in a Science Fiction
+Occasionally, especially in a Science Fiction

-or Fantasy setting, to despict a species of (often but not necessarly) Giant Spiders
+or Fantasy setting, a work will depict a species of (often but not necessarly) Giant Spiders

 that attack in large number, or even live in colony, the same way ants, termites and bees do.
 They will often have a "Spider Queen", which they protect and which will be often much bigger than they are.
 And they will have eggs, a lot